 Making your site mobile-friendly for contact information is a great way to start.
 Commonly referred to as “the NAP”, name address and phone are vital for local SEO.
-Make your NAP HTML crawlable (don’t stick it in a photo), make sure your phone numbers can be clicked and called from a browser and link your address to your Google Maps so people can get immediate point-to-point directions.
+Make your NAP HTML crawlable (don’t stick it in a photo).
+Also, make sure your phone numbers can be clicked and called from a browser.
+Lastly, link your address to your Google Maps so people can get immediate point-to-point directions.

 The more your site reflects how users use content, the more likely a search engine is to rank you high on local searches.

 Optimize Your Local Presence